 The champ here is naengmyeon – a type of Korean glass noodle made from sweet potato starch.
 This noodle has very nice chewy elasticity, translucent look, and work perfectly in both soup and stir fry dishes.
 Vietnamese “miến” – clear glass noodles made from canna root and water, is also popular and works extremely well in an exotic soup bowl with crab, duck, seafood…

 Made without any starch or grain, kelp and jelly noodles are awarded for their super low calories, carbs while being loads with calcium and magnesium.

 You will find both kelp and jelly noodles in water-filled packages that are ready-to-eat.
 So no cooking is required, though you could always lightly parboil before use.
-These noodles can be stored for up to six months in fridge.
+These noodles can be stored for up to six months in the fridge.
 Kelp/Jelly noodles can not be frozen or dried, so just make sure to hydrate and keep them filled with water.

 Similar to kelp noodles, konjac – also called shirataki noodles in Japan is a low carbs – low calories type of strands.
 They are made from konjac yam, mainly composed of water and soluble diet fiber.
-Texture wise, they are sort of rubbery and chewy, a bit dark to semi dark translucent.
+Texture-wise, they are sort of rubbery and chewy, a bit dark to semi-dark translucent.
 Original shirataki noodles are flavorless and can absorb any sauce added to them

 Are Asian noodles Vegan and Gluten-free

 As you can see, any noodles that are made without egg (either duck or chicken’s) are vegan.
 The common places where eggs are added are in wheat-based noodles, which always seem to have a yellow hue to them.
 So often by just looking at the colors and noodles type, you can easily tell whether it is vegan or not.